25 Things You Should Know Before Buying Rental Property

 This is vital if you have a full-time job or live away from your property.

-At RWinvest, we collaborate with several excellent property management companies who will be recommended to our investors, all of which have an excellent reputation and plenty of industry experience.
+At RWinvest, we collaborate with several excellent property management companies that will be recommended to our investors, all of which have excellent reputation and plenty of industry experience.

 In fact, some properties, particularly student properties, come with their own property management company, so you don’t even need the headache of trying to find one yourself.